 How can these integration be managed?

-MongoDB integrations provide the ability for self-management.
+Google Sheets integrations provide the ability for self-management.
 This means: integrations can be configured (this includes connectivity parameters and adding more source streams), re-scheduled, and launched on demand.